araobp/nlan/README.md

 - Powerpoint documents, no thanks.

 ##Use case
-Network simulation, especially simulated WAN to test routing daemons (such as quagga/zebra) and other SDN-related "go-something".
+- Network simulation, especially simulated WAN to test routing daemons (such as quagga/zebra) and other SDN-related "go-something"
+- Network simulation for open source SDN controllers (ODENOS, OpenDaylight and ONOS)

 ##Comparison
 - [Software Defined Networking at Scale](http://files.meetup.com/8218762/Bikash_Koley%20SDN_meetup%20May%202015.pdf)